tarwn/lessthandot-hugo/blogs/content/posts/2012-08-01-book-review-troubleshooting-sql-server.md

 **The Good**

-This isn&#8217;t an in-depth look into how SQL Server works.
+This isn't an in-depth look into how SQL Server works.
 (If that is what you’re looking for, I recommend [SQL Server 2008 Internals][6].)
-It&#8217;s a high-level overview of what you need to know right now to keep SQL Server instances and databases running.
-It&#8217;s well written and to the point.
+It's a high-level overview of what you need to know right now to keep SQL Server instances and databases running.
+It's well written and to the point.
 Each chapter includes a list of additional resources, which is invaluable.

 After reading it, I can honestly say I wish I’d had it five years ago, when the DBA left my company and the reins were handed to me.
 I was a decent report writer, but didn’t know nearly enough about SQL Server administration to handle some of the problems I faced.
 I’m going to recommend this book to anyone just getting started as a DBA, or to anyone who has to deal with SQL Server part time.
 It’s a great reference.